-Clifford Garstang is the author of the prize-winning short story collection In an Uncharted Country (Press53, 2009).
+Clifford Garstang is the author of the prize-winning short story collection In an Uncharted Country and What the Zhang Boys Know, winner of the Library of Virginia Award for Fiction.
+His is also founding editor of Everywhere Stories: SHort Fiction from a Small Planet, an anthology series from Press 53.
 His work has appeared in numerous literary magazines including Bellevue Literary Journal, Blackbird, Cream City Review, Shenandoah, Tampa Review, and Virginia Quarterly Review, and has received Distinguished Mention in the Best American Series.
 He has received fellowships from the Virginia Center for the Creative Arts, Kimmel Harding Nelson Center for the Arts, and the Sewanee Writers' Conference.
-He holds an MFA in Fiction from Queens University of Charlotte and is the co-founder and editor of Prime Number Magazine.
+He holds an MFA in Fiction from Queens University of Charlotte and is the co-founder of Prime Number Magazine.
 He is also the author of the popular literary blog Perpetual Folly.

 "A widower, a sculptor, a minor poet, an interior designer, and a painter are just a few of Clifford Garstang's affecting characters, residents of Nanking Mansion, the setting for these deeply satisfying, life-affirming stories linked by neighborliness in a 'not-quite-gentrified' neighborhood.
 Garstang's characters strive to transcend 'the deep quite of absence' in the wake of all manners of devastations.
 They leave their doors unlocked, they console, they make room, they share what they have made of sorrow, so proving, as do these stories, the solace to be found in art."